ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 **Note:** Depending on the compiler you use, the warning message might look a little different from the example shown above, but the meaning will be the same.

-By adding a prototype, you’ve just seen how the compiler can recognize a function and validate its use even before it sees the actual code.
-This same principle is what allows the FreeBSD kernel to call into your driver; it doesn’t need the whole function body up front, only the declaration.
-In the next section, we’ll look at how this works in a real driver, where prototypes in header files act as the kernel’s “map” to your driver’s capabilities.
+By adding a prototype, you've just seen how the compiler can recognize a function and validate its use even before it sees the actual code.
+This same principle is what allows the FreeBSD kernel to call into your driver; it doesn't need the whole function body up front, only the declaration.
+In the next section, we'll look at how this works in a real driver, where prototypes in header files act as the kernel's "map" to your driver's capabilities.

 ### FreeBSD Driver Connection

-In the FreeBSD kernel, function prototypes are the way the system “introduces” your driver’s functions to the rest of the codebase.
+In the FreeBSD kernel, function prototypes are the way the system "introduces" your driver's functions to the rest of the codebase.

-When the kernel wants to interact with your driver, it doesn’t search for the function’s code directly; it relies on the function’s declaration to know the name, parameters, and return type.
+When the kernel wants to interact with your driver, it doesn't search for the function's code directly; it relies on the function's declaration to know the name, parameters, and return type.

 For example, during device detection, the kernel might call your `probe()` function to check whether a specific piece of hardware is present.
-The actual definition of `probe()` could be deep inside your `mydriver.c` file, but the **prototype** lives in your driver’s header file (`mydriver.h`).
+The actual definition of `probe()` could be deep inside your `mydriver.c` file, but the **prototype** lives in your driver's header file (`mydriver.h`).
 That header is included by the kernel or bus subsystem so it can compile code that calls `probe()` without needing to see its full implementation.

 This arrangement ensures two critical things:

 1. **Compiler validation**: The compiler can confirm that any calls to your functions use the correct parameters and return type.
 1. **Linker resolution**: When building the kernel or your driver module, the linker knows exactly which compiled function body to connect to the calls.

 Without correct prototypes, the kernel build could fail or, worse, compile but behave unpredictably at runtime.
-In kernel programming, that’s not just a bug, it could mean a crash.
+In kernel programming, that's not just a bug, it could mean a crash.

 **Example — Prototypes in a FreeBSD Driver**